Goupil & Cie

 Galerie Goupil, place de l'Opéra Paris.

 Goupil & Cie is an international auction house and merchant of contemporary art and collectibles.
-Jean-Baptiste Adophe Goupil founded Goupil & Cie in 1850.
+Jean-Baptiste Adolphe Goupil founded Goupil & Cie in 1850.
 Goupil & Cie became a leading art dealership in 19th-century France, with its headquarters in Paris.
 Step by step, Goupil established a worldwide trade in fine art reproductions of paintings and sculptures, with a network of branches and agents in London and other major art capitals across Continental Europe as well as in New York City and Australia.
 Les Ateliers Photographiques, their workshop north of Paris, in Asnières, was instrumental in their expansion from 1869.
 The leading figure of Goupil & Cie was Jean-Baptiste Adolphe Goupil (1806–1893).
 His daughter Marie married the French artist Jean-Léon Gérôme.